MyPublicGitHubAcct/CMakeCatch2/README.md

 ## Features and Intended Use

-This template is intended to be used to organize new Desktop, Embedded, Library, or Plugin (JUCE-based) projects.
+This template is intended to be a submodule of projects used to organize new Desktop, Embedded, Library, or Plugin (JUCE-based) projects.

 As this template is updated, you can update your repos using scripts that have not been added yet.
 It will update the scripts that way generate new projects are created.
 TODO